JaimeEscoto/penguins-ggplot-visualizations/README.md

 Pending to change

+1. Installing librarie.

-1. **Explore Data, Fields Convention:** Thoroughly examine the dataset, understand data distributions, and establish field conventions for consistency in data processing.
+2. **Explore Data, Fields Convention:** Thoroughly examine the dataset, understand data distributions, and establish field conventions for consistency in data processing.

-2. **Creating Data Entity Relationship Diagram (ERD):** Develop an ERD to visually represent the relationships between different entities (tables) in the database, providing a clear overview of the data model.

-3. **Standup Database:** Implement a SQLite instance as the database backbone, providing a robust foundation for data storage and retrieval.

-4. **Code in Python:** To Copy Data from CSV Files to Tables in Database: Develop Python scripts to efficiently transfer data from CSV files to corresponding tables in the SQLite database, ensuring seamless integration.
+3. **Code in Python:** To Copy Data from CSV Files to Tables in Database: Develop Python scripts to efficiently transfer data from CSV files to corresponding tables in the SQLite database, ensuring seamless integration.

-5. **Data Analysis:** Utilize SQL queries and Python libraries (e.g., pandas) for data analysis with the dataset.
+4. **Data Analysis:** Utilize SQL queries and Python libraries (e.g., pandas) for data analysis with the dataset.

-6. **Tableau Integration:** In a recent enhancement, I introduced a Python script that seamlessly converts database data into a JSON file.
+5. **Tableau Integration:** In a recent enhancement, I introduced a Python script that seamlessly converts database data into a JSON file.
 This JSON file can now be effortlessly imported into Tableau, enabling the creation of dynamic visualizations.
 This addition not only enhances data accessibility but also serves as a powerful demonstration of the seamless integration capabilities between Python and Tableau in this project.

 ## Data Set